-African/Ethionian 200/

 African/Ethiopian 29%

 African American 3.4% to 6.5%

 Asian 1.2% to 2%

 Caucasian 3.6% to 6.5%

 Greek 6.0%

 Hungarian 1.9%

 Northern European 1%-2%

-Co-codamol Co-codamol 30/500 - Green (NOT preferred) Co-codamol 8/500 - Green/Black Fixed dose combination products (e.g. Co-codamol 30/500mg) - Limited role as do allow titration to the most effective analgesic dose.
-Effervescent or soluble formulations - No advantage in patients who can swallow tablets, contain high concentrations of sodium and are expensive.
-Avoid unless diffic swallowing Low-dose combination products (e.g. Co-codamol 8/500mg) still lead to opioid adver effects and no evidence to show more effective than paracetamol alone.
-See codeine section above for information regarding CYP2D6 ultra-rapid metabolise e in patients who can swallow re expensive.
-Avoid unless difficulty 500mg) still lead to opioid adverse paracetamol alone.
+Co-codamol Co-codamol 30/500 - Green (NOT preferred) Co-codamol 8/500 - Green/Black Fixed dose combination products (e.g. Co-codamo allow titration to the most effective analgesic dose.
+Effervescent or soluble formulations - No advanta tablets, contain high concentrations of sodium and a swallowing Low-dose combination products (e.g. Co-codamol 8 effects and no evidence to show more effective than See codeine section above for information regarding ge in patients who can swallow are expensive.
+Avoid unless difficulty /500mg) still lead to opioid adverse a paracetamol alone.

 Dihydrocodeine Standard release tablets - Green Sustained-release tablets - (NOT preferred) Sustained-release tablets may be considered if standard release dihydrocodeine not tolerated or compliance is an issue

 Co-dydramol Co-dydramol 10/500 - Green (NOT preferred) Low-dose combination products (e.g. Co-dydramol 10/500) still lead to opioid adverse effects and no evidence to show more effective than paracetamol alone.
 May have a limited place in therapy.

 Co-proxamol Black No longer licensed in the UK.
 Not recommended in line with NHS England guidance on Items which should not routinely be prescribed in primary care

-Tramadol Green (NOT preferred) be prescribed in primary care To be used in conjunction with a patient agreement Tramadol is neither more effective nor better tolerated than other weak opioid analgesics for moderate to severe pain and its safety profile is problematic.
+Tramadol Green (NOT preferred) To be used in conjunction with a patient agreement Tramadol is neither more effective nor better tolerated than other weak opioid analgesics for moderate to severe pain and its safety profile is problematic.
 Co-prescribing of high doses of tramadol and amitriptyline should be avoided due to the increased risk of CNS toxicity with this combination.
 Lowers the seizure threshold, is associated with psychiatric reactions and has the potential to produce serotonin syndrome when co-prescribed with tricyclic antidepressants or selective serotonin reuptake inhibitors (SSRIs).
 In renal and/or hepatic insufficiency the elimination of tramadol is delayed therefore it's prolongation of the dosage interval should be carefully considered and the use of modified release preparations avoided.
 Schedule 3 controlled drug

-Tramacet Black Contains Tramadol 37.5mg and a subtherapeutic dos se of paracetamol 325mg
+Tramacet Black Contains Tramadol 37.5mg and a subtherapeutic do ose of paracetamol 325mg